syncfusion-content/uwp-docs/uwp/DataGrid/Column-Types.md

 #### Loading custom column

-By below code, you can define the custom column in SfDataGrid.
+By below code, you can define the custom column in Data Grid.

 {% tabs %}
 {% highlight xaml %}